Jamalam360/FabricCheatSheet/README.md

-# FabricCheatSheet
+# Fabric Cheat Sheet
-Random snippets of code that I might use again in future
+Random snippets of code that I might use again in the future